Velocidex/velociraptor-docs/content/knowledge_base/tips/setup_keycloak.md

 We have created 2 users in Keycloak but these users don't yet exist in Velociraptor.
-Velociraptor has it's own permissions model and therefore needs to know about any users so that once they autheticate the correct permissions can be applied.
+Velociraptor has it's own permissions model and therefore needs to know about any users so that once they authenticate the correct permissions can be applied.

 Users can be created using VQL in Velociraptor notebooks but since we have now